lovnishverma/bigdataecosystem/flume.md

    demo.sinks.sink1.channel = channel1
    ```

-   Replace `namenode_host` with your Hadoop Namenode hostname or IP address.
+   Replace `namenode` with your Hadoop Namenode hostname or IP address.

 ---